dehydration of alcohols header image

 of products

-You should take care with the products of these dehydration reactions, often the products will shown geometric (E/Z) isomerism and its a favourite exam question to name the three products of a dehydration reaction, just remember that 2 will be the E/Z isomers.
+You should take care with the products of these dehydration or elimination reactions, often the products will shown geometric (E/Z) isomerism and its a favourite exam question to name the three products of a dehydration reaction, just remember that 2 will be the E/Z isomers.

 Key Points

 • Alcohols can be dehydrated by concentrated acid to form alkenes.
+These dehydration reactions are also a type of elimination reaction.

 • Tertiary alcohols are easier to dehydrate than secondary alcohols which in turn are easier to dehydrate than primary alcohols.